Daniel was the representative for Virginia’s 4th congressional district and was a Republican. He served from 1973 to 1982.

-Each dot in the chart below was a member of the House of Representatives in 1982.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Daniel is shown as a purple triangle. (analysis methodology)
+Daniel is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1982 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Daniel sponsored bills primarily in these issue areas:

 Some of Daniel’s most recently sponsored bills include...

 - H.R.
 6739 (97th): A bill to make a minor revision in the boundary of the ...

 - H.R.
 5283 (97th): A bill to terminate the authorization for a portion of the Norfolk ...